The Kodak Professional

 620 is of a notably different design than the 520, however

 noticeable effect on the viewfinder, exposure metering or

-This review is copyright 1999 Phil Askey and the review in part or in whole may NOT be reproduced in any electronic or printed medium without prior permission from the author: Phil Askey.
-For information on reproducing any part of this review (or any images) please contact: Phil Askey.
+This article is Copyright 1998 - 2015 and may NOT in part or in whole be reproduced in any electronic or printed medium without prior permission from the author.